-An abdominal radiograph shows a "double-bubble sign".
-Duodenal atresia is suspected.
-A nasogastric tube is placed and IV fluids are administered.
-He later undergoes a duodenoduodenostomy.
-An echocardiogram demonstrates a ventricular septal defect, which is medically managed.
-A chromosomal abnormality is suspected and a karyotype is done.
-Trisomy 21 is diagnosed.
+An abdominal radiograph shows a "double-bubble sign" and duodenal atresia is suspected.
+An echocardiogram reveals a ventricular septal defect.
+A chromosome abnormality is suspected and a karyotype is performed that confirms Trisomy 21.

 Trisomy 21 (Down syndrome)